ljsgrant/ga_project_2/README.md

 };
 ```

 Initially I called this function in the same `useEffect` where we get the API data, but of course this is unnecessary – we’re processing our data on the front end, so there is no need to get the same data every time the user changes the query.
-I split this out into two `useEffect`s, one to fetch the data and sort it and sets state when the component mounts and another with `searchString` as a dependency, so we just filter the data whenever the user changes the search query, rather than calling the same data again:
+I split this out into two instances of `useEffect`, one to fetch the data and sort it and sets state when the component mounts and another with `searchString` as a dependency, so we just filter the data whenever the user changes the search query, rather than calling the same data again:

 ```js
 useEffect(() => {